TeselaGen/openVectorEditor/data_types.md

     notes:
         the start and end dictate how the orf is drawn around the circle.
 End can be less than start; this indicates an orf that crosses the origin, since orfs are always drawn clockwise.
 The strand attribute dictates which direction the arrowhead points.

+RowItem:
+    constructed by "prepareRowData" from ve sequence utils stored in an array in state variable "rowData"
+    Object:
+        cutsites: [array of Cutsite objects]
+        start: (number)
+        end: (number)
+        sequence: (string)
+        rowNumber: (number)
+        features: [array of Feature objects]
+        orfs: [array of Orf objects]
+        parts: [array, not used]
+        translations: [array of translation objects]